 School Psychologist, Speech and Language Pathologist, Autism Consultant, Special Education Teacher, Occupational Therapist and/or Physical Therapist

 A meeting is scheduled with the parent to review the evaluation results.
 The Special Education Team (parent is a member) may determine that the student meets eligibility requirements for special education, and that the student requires specially designed instruction.
-If the child is found eligible an Individual Education Plan (IEP) is written by the team to specify services to the child.
+If the child is found eligible, an Individualized Education Program (IEP) is written by the team to specify services to the child.
 Once the IEP has been developed, then placement is determined.